Course Date: September 2 – November 17, 2019

 Healthcare Interface Design Distance Learning Course

-Sixth 10x10 offering from The University of Texas Health Science Center at Houston (UTHealth) to begin Summer of 2019.
+Ninth 10x10 offering from The University of Texas Health Science Center at Houston (UTHealth) to begin September 2, 2019.

 The School of Biomedical Informatics, part of The University of Texas Health Science Center at Houston (UTHealth) will be offering its Healthcare Interface Design Distance Learning Course as part of the AMIA 10x10 program.